 If you can make a lot of money as a doctor as opposed to the teacher or artist you want to be, you will almost surely be ordered to pay child support based upon what you could earn as a doctor (the court can’t make you work as a doctor, but can order child support to be based upon the income you could/should be earning as a doctor), even if you are not working as a doctor.

 If you’re making a lot of money working at that offshore oil rig that killed or maimed your buddy yesterday, and you’ve decided it’s time for you to get a different job that doesn’t put your life at risk, even though it may pay less than what you now earn in the life-threatening job, you will almost certainly be ordered to pay child support based upon what you earned (and could still be earning) at the life-threatening dangerous job, not at the job you want to work.
 Again, your spouse could never force you to work at a particular job or earn a particular amount of money if you were married, but when you get divorced, the court can effectively force you to keep working at a job you don’t want to do for the sake of paying “child support” not to your children but to your ex-spouse, who is free to spend that money however your ex-spouse wishes.

 If you have historically worked overtime to help get you and your family out of debt, and your spouse happens to time the divorce action to occur while you’re still working overtime or shortly after you stopped working overtime, the court will almost surely base child support upon your historic earnings that include your overtime earnings, even if you never intended to work overtime on a permanent basis.
 You must pay child support based upon what you have historically earned, regardless of the adverse effect it’s having on your mental and/or physical health.

-Child support orders deprive you of your freedom in the name of “it’s for the children!”
-That’s exploiting children in the service of a scam and to justify tyranny.
+Child support orders like this deprive you of your freedom in the name of “it’s for the children!”

 Utah Family Law, LC | divorceutah.com | 801-466-9277